-The district serves academically talented and gifted students in grades K-12. -Students will be identified based on:
+The district serves academically talented and gifted students in grades K-12, including talented and gifted (TAG) students from such special populations as ethnic minorities, economically disadvantaged, culturally different, underachieving gifted and students with disabilities.
+Students will be identified based on:

-Use of research based best practices to identify talented and gifted students from under-represented populations such as ethnic minorities, students with disabilities, students who are culturally and/or linguistically diverse or economically disadvantaged;
+Use of research based best practices to identify talented and gifted students from underrepresented populations such as ethnic minorities, students with disabilities, students who are culturally and/or linguistically diverse or economically disadvantaged;

 - 2. Behavioral, learning and/or performance information; - 3.
-A nationally standardized mental ability test for assistance in the identification of intellectually gifted students; - 4.
-A nationally standardized academic achievement test of reading or mathematics [or a test of total English Language Arts/Literacy or total mathematics on] the Smarter Balanced Assessment for assistance in identifying academically talented students.
+A nationally standardized mental ability test for assistance in the identification of intellectually gifted students;

+4. A nationally standardized academic achievement test of reading or mathematics [or a test of total English Language Arts/Literacy or total mathematics on] the Smarter Balanced Assessment for assistance in identifying academically talented students.

-Identified students shall score at or above the 97th percentile on one of these tests.
+Identified student shall score at or above the 97th percentile on one of these tests.
 Other students who demonstrate the potential to perform at the eligibility criteria, as well as additional students who are talented and gifted, may be identified.